-- 6.10 Councillor Brain Hoare (in correspondence with the Highway Authority copied to the LPA) Concerned that the data used in the Transport Assessment was not representative.
-A response to this was sent by the Highway Authority confirming that flaws in the data had been taken into account in their response. - 6.11 Queen's Park Residents Association Object to this application and the revised plans.
+- 6.11 Queen's Park Residents Association Object to this application and the revised plans.
 The design and appearance still represent poor quality and an incongruous feature in a prominent position.
 The minimal alterations made not change this position.
 Little local support for the retail outlet and the shop front will be a distraction to drivers.
 The deed of covenant restricting the height of buildings seems to have been ignored and there are many reasons for objection to this from residents, especially those whose privacy will be infringed.
 There are many other reasons for objection to this development in its current form which have been listed by others.
-There is support for the development of this site to provide the need for more housing in this area but developers need to take account of the views of residents who actually live in the area. - 6.12 79 representations received from the occupiers of adjacent and nearby premises in response to the original and revised plans, together with a 77 signature petition, as well as a representation from Michael Ellis MP, making the following points in summary: - Would increase traffic and reduce available parking. - Parking is not adequate. - Remote parking area would not be used, should be on site. - Delivery bay would reduce parking. - Would increase air pollution. - No need for a further shop. - Retail use would increase anti-social behaviour, noise and disturbance and litter. - Parking for shop would cause disturbance to neighbours.
+There is support for the development of this site to provide the need for more housing in this area but developers need to take account of the views of residents who actually live in the area. - 6.12 80 representations received in response to the original and revised plans, together with a 77 signature petition, as well as a representation from Michael Ellis MP, making the following points in summary: - Would increase traffic and reduce available parking. - Parking is not adequate. - Remote parking area would not be used, should be on site. - Delivery bay would reduce parking. - Would increase air pollution. - No need for a further shop. - Retail use would increase anti-social behaviour, noise and disturbance and litter. - Parking for shop would cause disturbance to neighbours.
 There was previously no parking adjacent to neighbours and no disturbance. - Retail assessment not correct, there is a local facility within 400m.
 Facilities within 800m should be taken into account as this is the standard for walkable developments. - Building is too high and out of keeping with the area. - Building is over-dominant and outside established building lines. - Will overshadow and overlook neighbouring property. - Agree building has fallen into disrepair, however should be redeveloped in a more sympathetic style. - Retail should be removed and residential parking provided on site.